vlfeat/autonn/README.md

 xlabel('Iteration') ; ylabel('Loss') ;
 ```

+All of MatConvNet's layer functions are overloaded, as well as a growing list of Matlab math operators and functions.
+The derivatives for these functions are defined whenever possible, so that they can be composed to create differentiable models.
+A full list can be found [here](matlab/@Layer/methods.txt).

 # Documentation #

 ## Tutorial ##

-The easiest way to learn more is to follow this short [tutorial](https://github.com/vlfeat/autonn/blob/master/TUTORIAL.md).
+The easiest way to learn more is to follow this short [tutorial](TUTORIAL.md).
 It covers all the basic concepts and a good portion of the API.

 ## Help pages ##